 - (1) The question paper shall be divided into two (02) Parts viz.
-Part A and Part B. - (2) Part A shall consist of five (05) compulsory questions of two (02) marks each whereas Part - B shall consist of seven (07) questions.
+Part A and Part B. - (2) Part A shall consist of five (05) compulsory questions of two (02) marks each whereas Part B shall consist of seven (07) questions.
 The Candidate is required to attempt any four (04) questions.
 All questions carry equal marks. - (3) The prescribed syllabus includes latest amendments in the subject wherever applicable.

 The criminal procedure code is very important subject for law students.
 Criminal procedure has to be just, fair and reasonable to the accused as well as to the victims.
 This imposes duty upon those connected with the criminal process to abide by law and to exercise dissertation conferred on them in the best manner.
-Apart from this, the Juvenile Justice law, Protection of Women from Domestic Violence and Probation of Offenders Act(s) are combined with the study of Criminal Procedure and are introduced with the objective to acquaint the students undergoing law course in Rajasthan who desire to serve the Country by being a part of the Judicial Services of the State of Rajasthan.
+Code of Criminal Procedure, originally enacted years ago, had undergone many trials and experiments, two enormous to be placed with in a class room discussion.
+Juvenile Justice and Probation of Offenders Act are combined with the study of Criminal Procedure and are introduced with the objective to acquaint the students undergoing law course in Rajasthan who desire to serve the Country by being a part of the Judicial Services of the State of Rajasthan.